paride92/GeneralisedPoliticalScaling/README.md

 For further documentation of data collection, please refer to the [data collection repo](https://github.com/mathiasbruun/DCPA).

 Embeddings are too large to upload here.
-They are hosted on Git LFS.
+They will be hosted elsewhere.